 Uninsured or Underinsured Motorist Accidents: Claims and Insurance Coverage

-Uninsured Motorist Accidents Orange County
+Uninsured or Underinsured Motorist Accidents Orange County

 In California, many serious car accidents are caused by motorists who do not have insurance or do not have enough insurance to cover the damages they cause.
 These uninsured and underinsured motorists make up 22 percent of California’s drivers, and cause nearly one out of every two car accidents on the road.
 Very often a driver’s own insurance will help victims cover losses caused by uninsured or underinsured motorists.
 Attorney Jeff Roberts of The Roberts Law Firm, located in Orange County, answers common questions about uninsured motorist accidents; please contact our office if you’d like to schedule an appointment with him or another member of our legal team.